Apollon77/ioBroker.tuya/README.md

 ### __WORK IN PROGRESS__
 * (@Apollon77) Fixed initial setting and value correction for special Temp values
+* (@Apollon77) Updating Tuyapi to latest version to prevent parsing issues
 * (@Apollon77) More schema information were added/updated

 ### 3.17.0 (2025-01-08)